 From the former, data will be collected from 10 March 2020 onwards.
 Data have been collected from the Norwegian Pandemic Register since the register was put into operation on 31 March 2020 and onwards.
 However, it also includes post-registrations from the start of the outbreak in 2020.

-The Norwegian Institute of Public Health requires information including occupation and place of work to study transmission and disease, consequences of the pandemic and measures within different occupational groups.
-Information from the State Register of Employers and Employees (Aa register) was collected from the Norwegian Labour and Welfare Administration (NAV).
+The Norwegian Institute of Public Health needs information about occupation and place of work to study transmission and disease, consequences of the pandemic and measures within different occupational groups.

 National Population Register